ferreira-tb/tauri-store/crates/tauri-plugin-svelte/README.md

 # tauri-plugin-svelte

-Persistent Svelte stores for Tauri.
+Persistent Svelte stores and runes for Tauri.

 ## Features